 Use this detailed head-to-head comparison to reach the decision that works best for you.

-M1 Finance and TD Ameritrade both feature low- or no-cost automated and self-directed investing platforms with associated cash management accounts and portfolio line of credit products.
+M1 Finance and TD Ameritrade both feature low- or no-cost automated and self-directed investing platforms with associated deposit accounts and portfolio line of credit products.

 TD Ameritrade has a wider range of securities and platforms available, while M1 Finance offers higher yields on cash holdings and lower portfolio borrowing thresholds.
 Both brokerages also have enticing account opening bonuses.